jumpinjackie/fdo/CMake__README.txt

 VII.
 Optional extras

+    ccache will be used if found

+        If you have ccache installed it will be used for caching compilations

     Using ninja instead of make

         ninja is a lightweight alternative to make that can build FDO up to 2x faster than make